hipe-eval/HIPE-2026-data/README.md

 **Directory structure and naming convention**

-- Training and development datasets consist of UTF-8 JSON Line files
-- There is one `.jsonl` file per language and split.
+- Training and development datasets consist of UTF-8 JSON Line files.
+There is one `.jsonl` file per language and split.
-- Files are named according to this schema: `HIPE-2026-vx.x-impresso-<train|dev|test>-<lg1>.jsonl`
+- Files are named according to this schema: `HIPE-2026-vx.x-impresso-<train|dev|test>-<lg1>.jsonl`.
-- HIPE-2026 data directory is organised per HIPE release version and language, as follows:
+- Data directory is organised per HIPE release version and language:

     ```
     data